 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Race on for intuitive mobile travel appsBy a MCD columnist
+Race on for intuitive mobile travel appsBy

 The wealth of consumer data continues to build behind the scenes in the travel industry as consumers freely share personal information via online forms, social networking, customer service interactions and other digital communications.